Quick answer

 - How to Make a GTA 6 AI Video of Yourself — the one-selfie cinematic trailer.

-- The Best GTA 6 AI Prompts (Copy-Paste) — 12 prompts for trailers, characters, and posters.
+- The Best GTA 6 AI Prompts (Copy-Paste) — the full library: 38 prompts with a rendered example each, covering trailers, crews, pets, and menu screens.

 - How to Make a GTA 6 Poster With AI — the poster/cover-art angle in depth.